Written by Kieran

 The ‘tolerance zone’ is located south of Avenida Caracas.
 And it’s a 600 meter and 8 minute walk from the Hotel Tequendama.

-The Santa Fe tolerance zone is several blocks of brothels, strip clubs, prostitutes, casinos and bars.
+The Santa Fe tolerance zone is several blocks of brothels, strip clubs, sex workers, casinos and bars.
 It’s also the only place in the area that you’ll find food in the early hours of the morning.

 If like me you often wander in there to get a kebab at 2am you’ll notice that the whole area is under 24/7 video surveillance and has a huge 24hr police presence.